Hyperthyroidism in Infants and Children

 Although bodily functions increase, concentration and school performance decrease.
 Goiter may be present.
 Children may have red or bulging eyes.

-Symptoms of acute thyroiditis develop suddenly.
-Children have tenderness over the thyroid gland, and fever.
-In subacute thyroiditis, these symptoms are present but are less severe and may begin after a viral illness.
-Fever may last for several weeks.
+Symptoms of acute and subacute thyroiditis develop suddenly.
+Children have pain and tenderness over the thyroid gland and fever.
+In subacute thyroiditis, these symptoms are less severe, and fever may last for several weeks.

 Complications of hyperthyroidism